cococonscious/koji/README.md

 it with the `prepare-commit-msg` hook as it writes the commit message to `COMMIT_EDITMSG`.

+When using it as a hook, any message passed to `git -m` will be used for the commit summary.
+Writing your commit as a conventional commit, e.g. `git commit -m "feat(space): delete some stars"` will bypass koji altogether.

 ### Use custom commit types

 You can add custom commit types via a `koji.toml` file in the working directory.